 The Amsler Grid is a square-shaped grid used to detect or monitor metamorphopsia or scotoma involving the central visual field in various disorders of the macula and optic nerve head.
+Specifically, it is used as an inexpensive home monitoring device for early detection of metamorphopsia due to wet age-related macular degeneration.
+Also, it may be used as a macular function test before cataract surgery.

 The grid gets its name from Marc Amsler (1891-1968), a Swiss ophthalmologist, who described the chart in 1947.
 He was a student of Jules Gonin (1870-1935).
 He might have gotten the idea of the grid from Edmund Landolt (1846-1926), who devised a similar small card with a grid pattern to be kept in the center of the perimeter.
 Jacob Hermann Knapp (1832-1911) described scotoma and metamorphopsia in traumatic maculopathy with choroidal rupture using horizontal lines in 1869.
 Richard Forster (1825-1902) demonstrated metamorphopsia using a square grid in 1874.